Q. How long does it take to get a licence?

 Q. If I want to buy my own airplane, can you teach me to fly it?

 - Most probably.
 If it is a type we are familiar with than there is no issue, we would be happy to teach you in your own aircraft.
-There are a lot of variables to consider, and you can review our policies and procedures for training in private aircraft in our Private Aircraft Handbook.
+There are a lot of variables to consider, and you can review our policies and procedures for training in private aircraft in our Private Aircraft Handbook linked on this page.

 Q. How much does it cost to get a pilots licence?

 - Getting a pilots license is a big financial commitment, but not much more than a decent used car or a year away at university.
 Our pay as you go program makes getting a licence affordable as you only pay for each lesson after each flight.
-On average you can expect to spend around eight to ten thousand on a Recreational Pilot Permit, and about fifteen to seventeen thousand for a Private Pilot Licence.
+For more information on cost check out our guide how to save money on flight training.